pallosp/conic_research_sympy/docs/api.md

             r1_direction: Expr = None) -> Matrix
 ```

-Constructs an ellipse from its center, radii and the rotation angle of
+Constructs an ellipse from its center, radii, and the either the
-the first radius.
+direction vector of the first radius or its angle to horizontal.

 *Formula*:
 [research/ellipse_from_params.py](../src/research/ellipse_from_params.py)